Bob Reinhart: Head coach at Georgia State

 When Reinhart took the head coaching job at Georgia State in 1985, the Panthers had just gone 2–26 the season prior.
 In his first season, the team finished with 10 wins.
 In the 1990–91 season, Reinhart's team finished the regular season 13–14 before achieving a series of "firsts" for Georgia State in the conference tournament.
 GSU had never before won a game in the conference tournament, had never beaten Little Rock, and had been swept in the regular season by all three teams they would end up facing in the tournament.
-The fifth-seed Panthers went on to beat Stetson, UTSA, and Little Rock to win their first Trans America Athletic Conference tournament title and earn the school's first NCAA tournament bid.
+The fifth-seeded Panthers went on to beat Stetson, UTSA, and Little Rock to win their first Trans America Athletic Conference tournament title and earn the school's first NCAA tournament bid.

 Reinhart's overall record at Georgia State was 107–148.
 At the time, that was a record number of wins and his nine seasons coached remain a school-record tenure.